 - Wear comfortable clothing and dress warmly.
-The room where you will be for the scan may be cold. - Do not wear clothes with metal (such as zippers or snaps) or jewelry on the day of your scan. - Make sure that your appointment time works well for you.
+The room where you will be for the scan may be cold. - Do not wear any metal on the day of your scan.
+This includes jewelry or clothes with zippers or snaps. - Make sure that your appointment time works well for you.
 The exact timing of this scan is very important, so please arrive on time.
-If you are more than 15 minutes late, your scan may need to be rescheduled. - Plan to be in the Nuclear Medicine Department for about 1 to $1\frac{1}{2}$ hours.
+If you are more than 15 minutes late, we may need to reschedule your scan. - Plan to be in the Nuclear Medicine Department for about 60 to 90 minutes.